 Saint Mary Catholic Church

+In addition to the interior renvoation, Peninsula was tasked with enhancing the main entry to the Church.
 The new Church entrance addition and ceremonial wood doors replace the original glass and metal storefront entry that was part of the church’s Narthex and Sanctuary addition, completed twenty years earlier in 1995.

 Large granite pavers with staggered joints define the approach and walkway from the drop-off area to the entrance and through to the interior of the Narthex.
 The entrance is simple in its materials – wood and cast stone – but it has a richness and scale that comes from its form and details.
 Taking cues from the south wall of the existing Sanctuary, two piers of paneled cast stone carry the gable-form roof above and frame the wood and glass entrance below.
 A paneled cast stone lintel spans mid-way between the piers and includes the engraved Latin phrase: FIAT VOLUNTAS TUA (Thy Will Be Done).
 Above, the central element of the cross appears to be floating within the canted pediment wall behind.
 Behind the paneled cast stone piers below, two Sapele wood-clad walls define the entrance procession and are splayed at the ends, a suggestion or gesture of open-hands welcoming parishioners.